Estimating a probability mass function with unknown labels: Consistency results

 \subsection{Comparison to the naive estimator}

-As already mentioned in the introduction, there is an alternative to the non-parametric maximum likelihood estimators studied in the previous two subsections, which is the naive estimator, consisting of estimating first the order relation from the data, and then given that estimate the population frequency by the observed population frequencies.
-It is then of interest to compare this naive estimator with the two non-parametric estimators studied so far.
+An alternative to the non-para\-met\-ric maximum likelihood estimators, studied in the previous two subsections, is the naive estimator, consisting of estimating first the order relation from the data, and then given that estimate the population frequency by the observed population frequencies.

-It turns out that we can obtain stronger results for the naive estimator than for the non-parametric maximum likelihood estimators.
-To do so we measure the deviance by an overall measure such as an $L^{1}$ error or a supnorm measure.
+We can obtain stronger results for the naive estimator than for the non-parametric maximum likelihood estimators.
 In fact we can state almost sure supnorm convergence of the naive estimator with an almost parametric rate.

 \blem Let $\hat{f}^{(n)}=T(f^{(n)})$ be the naive estimator.
 Then for any $\epsilon>0$

 \elem \prf We argue similarly to the proof of Lemma \ref{lem:1}: Combining the Dvoretzky-Kiefer-Wolfowitz inequality with $\{\sup_x|F^{(n)}(x)-F_{\theta}(x)|\geq \epsilon\}\supset \{\sup_x|f^{(n)}_x-\theta_x|\geq 2\epsilon\}$, we get